luihabl/luihabl/README.md

   - ⚙️ Backend development (REST APIs, databases, CLI tools, containers, linux).
   - ⚡️ High-performance, distributed and parallel computing.
   - 🔮 Some frontend dev with React, NextJS, and sass.
-  - 🐲 (in my spare time game dev with OpenGL, SDL and Lua).
+  - 🐲 (in my spare time, game dev with OpenGL, SDL and Lua).
 ```